teamhanko/hanko/frontend/frontend-sdk/README.md

 The following events are available:

 - "hanko-session-created": Executes when there already is a session, after the user signs in, or when the JWT has been updated.
-It will work across browser windows and you can obtain the JWT from the detail object, if you need to manage it by your own.
+It will work across browser windows and you can obtain the JWT from the detail object, if you need to manage it on your own.
 Please note, that the JWT is only available, when the Hanko API configuration allows to obtain the JWT.

 ```typescript